 The sweat is led by one or more elders, each of whom have their unique way of teaching.
 There are four “rounds” of prayers and songs honouring each of the four directions.
 At each round some of the grandfather rocks are brought in.
 The door flap is closed for each round so that the lodge is womb-like.

 For the sweat, you will need a towel to keep around your neck.
 Women should wear a long skirt and t-shirt or a flannel nightgown – a dress that allows you to sweat.
 Men wear shorts and a t-shirt.
 You will need dry clothes to change into after the sweat.
 Bring a drum if you have one and tobacco to offer the elder.
 The tobacco can be in a package or tied into a piece of red cloth.
-Women on their time do not go in the sweat or sit by the sacred fire (menstruation is a sacred and powerful time.)

 If you don’t wish to go into the sweat lodge, you are invited to sit by the fire during the ceremony to offer support and prayers along with the firekeeper.